Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

 \subsubsection{Screening Algorithm by Lambert's Problem}

 One of the asteroid screening algorithms that we adopt is based on Lambert's problem.
 We use the stable and fast computational method of Lambert's problem in Ref.\cite{Izzo2015}.
 This screening algorithm divides the Earth-asteroid-Earth trajectory into two phases; the first phase is from the Earth to the asteroid, and the second phase is from the asteroid to the Earth.
 We solve Lambert's problems for each phase by changing the asteroid flyby epoch.
 The initial and final epochs at the Earth flybys are fixed to the ones of the free-return trajectory.
-Using a grid search regarding the asteroid flyby epoch, we iteratively solve Lambert's problems to find the optimal flyby epoch, where the step size is 3 days in our numerical example.
-The objective function of this grid search is the sum of two $\Delta V$s needed for the transfer.
-One of the $\Delta V$s is the difference between the initial v-infinity needed for Lambert's transfer and the one we assume for the free-return trajectory.
+Using a grid search regarding the asteroid flyby epoch, we iteratively solve Lambert's problems to find the optimal flyby epoch, where the step size is 3 days in our numerical example. \majorred{We choose this step size as small as the computation time allows.
+Because the computation time of Lambert's problem is not negligible in the proposed architecture, we can likely accelerate the computation by introducing an adaptive step size scheme.} The objective function of this grid search is the sum of two $\Delta V$s needed for the transfer.
+One of the $\Delta V$s is the difference between the initial \majorblue{hyperbolic excess velocity} needed for Lambert's transfer and the one we assume for the free-return trajectory.
 The other $\Delta V$ is the velocity difference at the asteroid flyby point between phases.
 We store the results if the total $\Delta V$ is less than a threshold.
 The threshold is set to 3 km/s in our numerical example.